Reporting Sexual Misconduct & Getting Support

 www.scranton.edu/CARE is a website maintained by the University which provides information and resources for those in our campus community who have experienced or witnessed sexual harassment or sexual misconduct.

-The Title IX Coordinator, Jennifer LaPorta, (570) 941-6645 is located in the Office of Equity and Diversity.
+The Title IX Coordinator, Elizabeth M. Garcia, (570) 941-6645 in the Office of Equity and Diversity.
 This office located in the Institute of Molecular Biology and Medicine, Suite 100, provides programs, resources, and support.
 The Title IX Coordinator is available to discuss any questions regarding the Sexual Harassment and Sexual Misconduct Policy, to assist a student in accessing resources and support services and to facilitate the investigation and resolution of reports of conduct that may violate the Sexual Harassment and Sexual Misconduct Policy.

 University Police (570) 941-7777 are available to coordinate with various resources to provide for the safety and well-being of the person who experienced sexual assault or sexual misconduct.
 This may include transporting a student to a hospital for medical care, assisting in obtaining a Protection from Abuse Order from the local court, and/or coordinating with appropriate legal authorities including the Lackawanna County District Attorney’s Office and the Victim/Witness Unit.